WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **30s: A Memory of Two Mondays**: produced in 1971 by NET Division, Educational Broadcasting Corporation. *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br />
 **39th Witness**: *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **The 6th Paul**: produced in 1969 by Rediffusion Television. *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br />
-**Aaron Copland Meets the Soviet Composers**: 30 minute program, produced by WGBH and initially distributed by NET in 1959.<br />
+**Aaron Copland Meets the Soviet Composers**: 30 minute program, produced by GBH and initially distributed by NET in 1959.<br />
 **Abbey of the English**<br />
 **ABM Hearings**: 1 hour program, produced by NET and initially distributed by NET in 1969.<br />
 **The ABM Question**: 1 hour program, produced by NET and initially distributed by NET in 1969.
 It was originally shot in color.<br />